Women and the country house in Ireland and Britain

 Terence Dooley, Maeve O'Riordan & Christopher Ridgway, editors

 For a full list of contents, see button on the right.

 Contributors: Amy Boyington (U Cambridge), Kerry Bristol (U Leeds), Philip Bull (La Trobe U, Melbourne), Jonathan Cherry (DCU), Arlene Crampsie (UCD), Caroline Dakers (Central St Martins), Judith Hill (TCD), Edmund Joyce (Carlow IT), Ruth Larsen (U Derby), Anna Pilz (UCC), Lowri Ann Rees (Bangor U), Ciarán Reilly (MU), Christopher Ridgway, Regina Sexton (UCC), Brendan Twomey (TCD), Fiona White (GMIT).

 Terence Dooley is director of the Centre for Historic Irish Houses and Estates, Maynooth University.
-Maeve O’Riordan is coordinator of Women’s Studies at University College Cork.
+Maeve O’Riordan is lecturer in Women's and Cultural History at University College Cork.
 Christopher Ridgway is curator at Castle Howard in Yorkshire.